 Overseas Filipino Workers- How Do They Do It?

-to put in a perspective.
+to put in perspective.
 It's like a snail: very slowly yet late for something that is not worth to have for.

 Then one thing happened.